ericcornelissen/shescape/docs/api.md

 ## `Shescape([options])`

-The class to create a `shescape` instance for quoting and escaping. optionally takes an [options] object.
+The class to create a `shescape` instance for quoting and escaping.
+Optionally takes an [options] object.

 ### `Shescape#escape(arg)`